Farleigh Damson Trees

 Description of Farleigh Damson Trees & Fruit:

-The Farleigh is a good solid damson tree and we recommend it especially for the small garden due to its naturally compact growth.
-The near-black fruit are pretty small but the crops are so big that, overall, you end up with the same weight of fruit as you would with any other damson.
+This is a good solid damson tree and we recommend it especially for the small garden due to its naturally compact growth.
+The near-black fruit are smaller than some but the crops are so big that, overall, you end up with the same weight of fruit as you would with any other damson.
 It is reliably self fertile, but the crop will still be improved by cross-pollination with another plum, damson or gage tree.

-It is a thorny tree and makes an ideal hedge plant as well!
+It is a spiky tree with sharp spurs and so also makes an ideal hedge plant as well!

 Characteristics of Farleigh Damson Trees: